spidgorny/rare-anomaly/README.md

 Upon connecting the browser is sending it's userAgent to the server.

-The time is being sent by Koa backend every second - React just updates it.
+The time is being sent by Koa backend every second - React just displays it.

-The [Send XXX] button sends a message to Koa backend - Koa displays it in the logs.
+The [Send XXX] button in the frontend sends a message to Koa backend - Koa displays it in the logs.

 ```bash
 SockJS v0.3.21 bound to "/sock"